On This Page

 For Sources such as Google Sheets, the entire data is re-ingested each time there is a change to the data in the Source, as Google Sheets does not provide a worksheet or row-level timestamp to identify the changes.

 Data Ingestion Status

-Once you create the Pipeline, you can refer to the Pipeline Activity section of the Pipeline Overview page to see if the ingestion of data is successful at the Pipeline level.
+Once you have created the Pipeline, you can refer to the Pipeline Activity section of the Pipeline Overview page to see if the ingestion of data is successfully initiated.